MohameddMostafaa/RealTime-Alarm-Clock-AVR/README.md

 # Description

-A date and time realtime clock which has an alarm system.
+A date and time clock which has an alarm system.

 This project is made using the AVR microcontroller and the C programming language.